George Reynolds (businessman): Personal life

 Reynolds was brought up in Sunderland and in his early life became involved in crime.
 His first conviction was for stealing cigarettes, which he said he traded for food for his family.
 Another conviction in the 1960s saw him sent to jail for six months smuggling watches.
 In 1964 he was jailed for four years for safe-cracking, handling explosives, burglary and theft.
 He was jailed in 1970 for burglary and again in 1976 for theft.

 Whilst in prison, a priest persuaded Reynolds to reform and begin studying.
 On his release, he established a series of businesses.
 These included a £25m kitchen surface factory based in Shildon.
 He amassed a £260 million fortune, and was ranked 112 in the Sunday Times rich list in 2000.
-He built the Witton Hall mansion on the grounds of a cottage in the village.
-Some extravagant purchases included a fleet of cars, a house next door to the Spice Girls in London, a yacht, a jet, a helicopter, a swimming pool, and a Spanish villa.
+Some extravagant purchases included a fleet of cars, a house next door to the Spice Girls in London, a yacht, a jet and a helicopter.

 In 2000, he was the victim of an attempted mugging as he left a restaurant in North London with his wife and mother-in-law.
 Two men bundled him to the ground and tried to prise a diamond ring from his finger before removing his £41,000 Rolex watch.
 A third man demanded that Mrs Reynolds hand over her watch as well.
 But she began screaming and a dustbin man, who was working nearby, picked up a pole and chased off the gang who were subsequently arrested.